Global Sequential Testing for Multi-Stream Auditing: Problem Formulation

 \section{Problem Formulation}

-Building on previous works \cite{daiindividual, chugg2023auditing}, we formalize the auditing problem as a statistical hypothesis test.
-Specifically, let $P_i$ be a distribution supported on $\mathcal{Z} \subset [-1,1]$, where the random variable $Z \sim P_i$ captures the system's behavior, with larger $|Z|$ indicating greater deviations from the expected behavior.
-As an example, $Z$ might indicate the error of a predictive model.
-Given data points $Z_{i,1}, Z_{i,2}, \ldots \overset{\text{iid}}{\sim} P_i$, auditing a system's performance on $P_i$ can be framed as a hypothesis test with the following null and alternative hypotheses:
+We formalize the auditing problem as a statistical hypothesis test \cite{daiindividual, chugg2023auditing}.
+Let $P_i$ be a distribution supported on $\mathcal{Z} \subset [-1,1]$.
+The random variable $Z \sim P_i$ captures the system's behavior, with larger $|Z|$ indicating greater deviations from the optimal behavior.
+Given data $Z_{i,1}, Z_{i,2}, \ldots \overset{\text{iid}}{\sim} P_i$, auditing a system's performance on $P_i$ can be framed as a hypothesis test with null and alternative hypotheses:

-The null $H_{i,0}$ asserts that the system is performing as intended on distribution $i$, while the alternative $H_{i,1}$ suggests a deviation from expected behavior.
-Note that this is simply a bounded mean test \cite{waudby2024estimating}, where the goal is to determine whether the mean of the bounded random variable distributed according to $P_i$ equals zero, which has been very useful in the context of auditing \citep{daiindividual, chugg2023auditing}.
+The null $H_{i,0}$ asserts the system performs as intended on $P_i$, while the alternative $H_{i,1}$ suggests a deviation from expected behavior.
+This is a bounded mean test \citep{waudby2024estimating}, which tests if the mean of a bounded random variable equals zero.
+Such tests are widely used for ML system auditing \citep{daiindividual, chugg2023auditing}.